danizen/confsecrets/docs/api.md

 Includes these management commands:

+- newsalt - Generates a new random salt for encryption
 - listsecrets - lists all secrets in the vault
 - putsecret - Save a secret and its value into the vault
 - getsecret - Gets the value of a single secret from the vault